 How to gather Active Roles Admin Event logging for ActiveRoles Server

 Active Roles Web Interface Logs

 Whenever you encounter an error in the web interface of Active Roles (admin site, self-service, or helpdesk), this type of log can help you narrow down why the issue is appearing.
 While not as large as the DS logs in terms of disk space demands, it still logs information that may not be present in the ADSI Provider, DS, or event log.
-The idea of gathering these logs is to only enable the logs during the moment of time you reproduced the error - that way no extra / useless debug information is logged to the file.
+The idea of gathering these logs is to only enable the logs during the moment of time you reproduced the error - that way no extensive or unrelated debug information is logged to the file.

 Web Interface Site Configuration Wizard

-This component is use to manage Web Interface Sites.
-It has no separate logging, and instead will tie into general logging of the Web Interface component (see previous).
+This component is used to manage Web Interface Sites.
+It has no separate logging and instead will tie into the general logging of the Web Interface component (see previous).

 Quick Connect 5.x debug Logs